radio4000/supabase/README.md

 ## Tips

+### Supabase Auth

+Set the Site URL and Redirect URLs under Authentication -> URL Configuration on app.supabase.io.

 ### API Limit

-By default the database is set to return max 1000 rows.
-You can change this under Settings > API -> "Max Rows" on app.supabase.io.
+By default database queries return a maximum of 1000 rows.
+Change this under Settings > API -> "Max Rows" on app.supabase.io.

 ### Connect to database with `psql`